maubanel/UE5-Hello-World/remove-player/README.md

 ##### `Step 9.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Press the **Play** button and see the camera rotate around the object.
+Press the **Play** button and we no longer see the third person pawn.
+We DO NOT see the camera rotate around the object.
 Woops the camera is static.
 What is happening?
 The game is still using the spectator pawn camera will not use this camera unless you tell it to.
 Notice it spawns a second camera that in my case points at nothing.
 It must be bound to the **Default Pawn** as the camera moves when I press **WASD** on the keyboard.

 This is default behavior in Unreal.
-It expects the user the be controlling a character and since we do not have one, it creates one fo rus using the default pawn so you can fly around the scene.
+It expects the user the be controlling a character and since we do not have one, it creates one for us using the default pawn so you can fly around the scene.
 Notice that in the **World Outliner** that you see the other **Camera Actor**.
 You will also still see the **BP_CameraActor** and if you click on it will see that the frame is changing so it is rotating.

 Lets fix this and use our desired camera.